tencentyun/intlcloud-documents/yehe_doc/数据库/数据传输服务/数据迁移（NewDTS）/迁移至 MySQL/MySQL 迁移至 MySQL_intl_en.md

 - When views, stored procedures, and functions are migrated, DTS will check whether `user1` corresponding to `DEFINER` (`[DEFINER = user1]`) in the source database is the same as the migration account `user2`, and if not, DTS will change the `SQL SECURITY` attribute of `user1` in the target database from `DEFINER` to `INVOKER` (`[INVOKER = user1]`) after the migration, and set the `DEFINER` in the target database to the migration account `user2` (`[DEFINER = migration account user2]`).
 If the view definition in the source database is too complex, the task may fail.
 - If the source MySQL database is a non-GTID instance, DTS doesn't support HA switch for it.
 If it is switched, DTS incremental migration may be interrupted.
 - Only data with the following three database engines can be migrated: InnoDB, MyISAM, and TokuDB.
 Tables with other engines will be skipped during migration by default.
 - Correlated data objects must be migrated together; otherwise, migration will fail.
-Common correlations include table reference by views, view reference by views, and associative tables based on primary/foreign keys.
+Common correlations include table referenced by views, view referenced by views, and tables correlated through primary/foreign keys.
 - During incremental migration, if the source database has distributed transactions or generates binlog statements in the `STATEMENT` format, the migration will fail.
 - In migration scenarios without locks, after the migration task enters the "source database export" step, DDL operations are not supported.
 - If the binlog of the source database has a GTID hole, it may compromise the performance of the migration task and cause the task to fail.